x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 # Code example
-* This particular code needs four files to make it all work i will include all of them here in the repo.
+* This particular code needs three files to make it all work i will include all of them here in the repo.
 * The Dll i included it for easyness.

 * Win-Multi-UAC-Bypass.ps1